JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 ## Writing rules that depend on other special requirements of the AD.

 As of right now there are no such special properties defined.
-We add this now for future-proofing, as adding more type-parameters later is breaking.
 It is likely that in the future such will be provided for e.g. mutation support.

 Such a thing would look like: